Bunkai9448/NHL-07_public/Net-play/Readme.md

 ## Additional info

-Thanks to the server settings, we also have a leaderboard, hope into the Discord server: https://discord.gg/aUdr5qXzrH if you want to found partners to play with or if you want to joing future tournaments!!
+Thanks to the server settings, we also have a leaderboard!
+Hope into the Discord server: https://discord.gg/aUdr5qXzrH if you want to find partners to play with, or if you want to joing future tournaments!!

 ![Leaderboard](https://github.com/Bunkai9448/NHL-07_public/blob/main/Net-play/screenshots/leaderboard%20stats.png)